tanij/duckuments/docs/atoms_12_guide_for_instructors/00_guide_instructors.md

 Maintainer: Jacopo Tani

-TODO for Jacopo, Liam: to write guide for instructors
+TODO for Jacopo Tani, Liam Paull: to write guide for instructors